EbenezerQuayson/church_management_system/README.md

 1. **Set up the Database**
    - Create a new MySQL database: `church_management_system`
-   - Import the database schema: `scripts/01-database-schema.sql`
+   - Import the database schema: `scripts/01-database-schema.sql` (soon to be added)

 2. **Configure Database Connection**
    - Edit `config/database.php` with your database credentials: